cloudposse/docs/content/geodesic/module/_index.md

 ## testing.cloudposse.co

-The [`testing.cloudposse.co`](https://github.com/cloudposse/testing.cloudposse.co) module represents an organization used for continuous integration testing of infrastructure code.
-By provisioning a separate, dedicated organization for this we are able to silo testing infrastructure so it doesn't pollute or in any way impact other environments.
+The [`testing.cloudposse.co`](https://github.com/cloudposse/testing.cloudposse.co) module represents an organizational unit used for continuous integration and testing of infrastructure code.
+By provisioning a separate, dedicated organizational unit (or just account) for this we are able to silo testing infrastructure so it doesn't pollute or in any way impact other environments.